awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

    Create at least one subscriber to the topic\.
 For more information, see [Getting started with Amazon SNS](https://docs.aws.amazon.com/sns/latest/dg/sns-getting-started.html#CreateTopic) in the *Amazon Simple Notification Service Developer Guide*\.

-1. Set up an active CloudTrail that applies to all Regions\.
+Next, set up an active CloudTrail that applies to all Regions\.
 To do so, follow the remediation steps in [2\.1 – Ensure CloudTrail is enabled in all Regions](#securityhub-cis-controls-2.1)\.

-   Make a note of the associated log group name\.
+Make a note of the name of the CloudWatch Logs log group that you associate with the CloudTrail trail\.
+You create the metric filter for that log group\.

+Finally, create the metric filter and alarm\.

 **To create a metric filter and alarm**